Seared Pork Chops

 The best fat for searing is the Natural Fat on the meat that you are searing, it contributes significantly to the natural taste.
 For more information, check out my post on Rendered Fat.

-Another very interesting point with rendered fat is that the optimal searing temp for a specific cut of meat seems to be aligned with the smoke point of the rendered fat.
+An interesting point about rendered fat is that the optimal searing temperature for a specific cut of meat aligns with the smoke point of the rendered fat.
 They go hand in hand.

-Trim and Chop into small pieces the excess fat from the meat.
-Place it into a skillet over medium heat and cook until the fat renders and you are left with crackling.
+Trim and chop the excess fat from the meat into small pieces.
+Place it in a skillet over medium heat and cook until the fat renders and you’re left with crackling.
 Discard the crackling.
-At this point the pan is primed with rendered fat and hot enough to start searing.
+Now the pan is primed with rendered fat and hot enough to start searing.

 Adding Butter

-Butter burns up fast so isn’t ideal for searing.
-Ghee on the other hand can be used for searing.
+Butter burns quickly, so it’s not ideal for searing.
+However, you can use ghee for searing.

-Although adding Butter to the Pan along with any Aromatics just as you are finishing up can be, and is commonly done to add flavor to the meat.
-Add a good amount of butter to the Skillet with the heat shut off, after searing the meat.
-The residual heat should be adequate and prevent burning.
-Keep the butter moving and scoop it up and over the meat just as you are finishing up on the searing.
-Keep in mind and an eye on the butter.
-There is a fine line between browned & burnt Butter.
+Adding butter to the pan with aromatics at the end is a common technique to add flavor to the meat.
+After searing the meat, add a good amount of butter to the skillet with the heat turned off.
+The residual heat should be sufficient to prevent burning.
+Keep the butter moving and scoop it over the meat as you finish searing.
+Watch the butter closely, as there’s a fine line between browned and burnt butter.

 Searing Pork Chops